Which products pay off, and which quietly cost us margin?

 Optimize

-Circonomit calculates which product and customer mix yields the highest contribution margin under your capacity and pricing conditions.
-Not as a gut feeling, but as a calculated proposal, with an explicit cost for every alternative.
+Circonomit calculates which product and customer mix produces the highest contribution margin under your capacity and pricing conditions.
+Not as intuition, as a calculated recommendation — with an explicit price for every alternative.

-You see which products, variants, and customers drive your contribution margin, and which ones erode it.
+You see which products, variants and customers drive your contribution margin, and which erode it.
 Calculated, not estimated.

-Every cost tipping point has a price.
-Circonomit makes it visible before you decide on portfolio, pricing, or customer terms.
+Every cost tipping point carries a price.
+Circonomit makes it visible before you decide on portfolio, pricing or customer terms.

 What you want to know.